kayelet/docker-mysql-python/README.md

 The Flask app end-points allow to perform some requests or apply actions as described in the home Flask URL once the Docker cluster is up, see below:
 ![Imgur Image](python_mysql_flask_home.png)

+## Setup the Docker cluster
+(Docker-desktop installtion assumed)
+1. clone this repository to you directory path on your OS.
+2. go to the local/repository/path
+3. run docker-compose up

+You should now see the cluster via your docker-desktop

 ## How to run the program
 * From container (from /app): python main.py